 Come and have your say

 The committee has done its best to consider carefully and in detail the little we are able to find out about this proposal and has published a position statement.
 This issue is a priority for us.
-We will be seeking publicity for our concerns in the coming weeks and months, and our discussion forum on October 18th will focus on it.
+We will be seeking publicity for our concerns in the coming weeks and months, and a future discussion forum will focus on it.

 We are asking for: